 In 1988, V2 was established as a small in home tutoring service to assist students having difficulties at school.
 The service grew quickly and over the years we have expanded, but our mission has fundamentally remained the same.
 We provide one-on-one Direct Instruction tutoring in core academic areas to students!
 Dr. Lanette Ward, a registered Psychologist in Ontario is the Centre’s Executive Director.
 Dr. Ward has been with the company almost from its inception and she possesses over 25 years of Direct Instruction (DI) experience.

 Since 1988, our goal has remained the same – to help students reach their achievement potential.
 Our tutors are highly trained Direct Instruction Specialists who possess the requisite knowledge and skills necessary to work with children and adolescents with a variety of learning needs.
-We primarily serve students at our Centre on Merton St., but we also continue to provide in home tutoring to students who do not reside in the area serviced by the Centre.
+We primarily serve students at our Centre on Merton St., but we also provide online tutoring.

 We teach basic academic programs; including reading, math, language, comprehension, spelling, expressive writing, and cursive writing.